 The first round of the review process usually requires about 60 days, with a maximum of 90 days.
 The author is then notified of the decision of the Editor or Associate Editor based on reviewer recommendations.
 The authors may be asked to revise the manuscript if it is not accepted or rejected in its original form.
 The elapsed time between receipt of a manuscript and publication is usually about 6 months, but is heavily dependent on the quality and clarity of the original manuscript.

 Authors are therefore strongly requested to report on their work as open and clearly as possible in their original manuscript submissions.
 The editors and reviewers understand that not always all aspects of the design presented are perfect, but hiding such items from the readers is often a reason for several revisions, and often even rejection.
 The solid-state circuits community will also learn from the less-good aspects of the design presented, so authors are encouraged to present those as well.

 Article Processing Charges (APCs)

-- IEEE Society Members receive a 15% discount
+- IEEE Solid-State Circuits Society Members receive a 20% discount.

 If your article is accepted for publication, you will receive emailed instructions regarding your next steps.
 You may be asked to upload final production-ready files.
 Shortly after final files are uploaded, you will receive your article proofs for final review, along with instructions on how to review your proofs and submit any corrections.
 Please note that major changes to your article, including the list of references, are not permitted after the article is accepted for publication.
 Please contact the Editor-in-Chief if you have any doubts about whether a modification you wish to make is appropriate.